 - We promote a culture of belonging, equity, and safety.

 - We embed these values in excellence of education, research, and operation.

-In this position of IRB Manager (RCM1), under the direction of the Sr. IRB Manager and the IRB Chair, you will conduct in-depth protocol review using advanced regulatory knowledge and experience.
+In this position, under the direction of the HRPP Associate Director and the IRB Chair, you will conduct in-depth protocol review using advanced regulatory knowledge and experience.
 The primary responsibility will be to manage the protocol review process and identify issues, and to independently determine whether the components of the proposed research are in compliance with federal, state and local regulations, Stanford University policies, and accreditation standards.
 You will also be involved in:

 - Developing, implementing, and managing efficient procedures to facilitate the processing of human protocols in accordance with Stanford, federal, accreditation, and state policies and procedures.

 - Performing review of complex research protocols, including identifying problems and issues in the submission application and contacting the investigator orally or in writing to request additional materials.

 - Planning and coordinating IRB review and follow-up activities.